The painful truth hits at 11 PM.

 The bottom line:

-In Singapore's 2025–2026 environment—with regulatory changes, COE uncertainty, and rising operating costs—leasing beats pure ownership for most SMEs.
-It's the professional, predictable, capital-efficient way to operate a commercial vehicle fleet.
+In Singapore's 2026 environment—with regulatory change, COE uncertainty, and rising operating costs—leasing suits most SMEs better than pure ownership.
+It's the predictable, capital-efficient way to run a commercial vehicle fleet.

 Rental works for short-term needs.
-Buying makes sense only if your horizon is 10+ years and your cash position is strong.
+Buying makes sense when your horizon is 10+ years and your cash position is strong.

-But for growing businesses that need vehicles for 1–5 years, want cost predictability, value professional support, and need to preserve capital?
-Leasing is the answer.
+But for growing businesses that need vehicles for 1–5 years, want cost predictability, and need to preserve capital?
+Leasing is usually the answer.

 Related Articles: